chrplr/linux-tips/docs/linux_howto.rst

 This is a collection of Linux tips accumulated over the years.

-I always welcome suggestions  to add new tips, to correct or improve existing ones.
+Even if you are are a seasoned Linux user, you may still learn one thing or two.
+For example, do you know how to make bash unsensitive to filename case during TAB completion?
+Create bookmarks for directories so that you can jump (cd) directly into them?
+List all bash functions defined in the current environment?
+Parallelize ``xargs``?
+Rename files using bash variable substitution?
+Search files that have been modified in the last 2 weeksusing ``fd``?
+Encrypt a file on the command line with ``gpg``?
+Wake up a remote computer which is powered off?
+Read on.

 The Shell